threedeyes/hvif-tools/README.md

   - Normalizes coordinates to HVIF’s 64 × 64 space and centers content.
   - Converts fill and stroke (caps/joins/miter limit), stroke widths, and opacity.
   - Linear and radial gradients with calculated HVIF gradient transforms.
-  - CLI and buffer‑to‑buffer example for embedding into apps/pipelines.

 - Cross‑platform: Linux, macOS, Windows and Haiku